SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 # Pink Reflections

 Pinkie Pie bounces up the stairs to her room with a wide grin plastered on her face.
-She sighs in satisfaction to herself.
+She sighs to herself with satisfaction.

 "Another successful party planned!
 That one was quite a doozy."